 The Hastings chronicles began in 2008.
-Christ, that’s a decade ago.
+Christ, that’s 13 years ago.
 I saw an English aristocrat arguing with a religious extremist on a YouTube video.
 The total contrast in their characters, outlook, speech patterns –everything, it amazed me, and I got to work writing about them.
 My outline boiled down to a 3 paragraph blurb, which I shoved into a suitcase along with the hundreds of songs, poems, scripts, treatments, and a 220-page novel written about my Berlin days -all of which are strictly for my eyes only.

 On a cold, wet Sunday early in 2015, I opened the suitcase, pulled out the blurb and got to work.

 Legislation, firearms, government counter-terrorism policy, airport security, extremism, bare-knuckle-boxing, substance abuse—at the end of week one my head spun.
 The only area I was reasonably well informed on was firearms, which I got my head around back in my military days.
 But I do so enjoy research.
 My Masters Degree is Educational Management, and learning how to be a professional researcher doesn’t hurt when it comes to planning my works.
 In a way the writing bit is the easy bit.

 My stories have lots of glamorous, dark, estranged characters with spikes, and events based on actual events.
 I flash it all up with a bit of saltpeter, sulfur and charcoal.
 That’s gunpowder.